-This depends upon how much of the work you actually do yourself.
+This depends upon how much of the work you do yourself.

 If you physically carry out all the work yourself, this is a ‘DIY’ project and it therefore falls outside the scope of the Regulations.

-Otherwise, from April 2015, anyone who has construction work carried out on their own home or the home of a family member that is not done as part of a business, whether for profit or not, is classed as a Domestic Client and is now within the scope of the Regulations.
+Otherwise, from April 2015, anyone who has construction work carried out on their own home or the home of a family member that is not done as part of a business, whether for profit or not, is classed as a Domestic Client and depending upon the size, timescale and resources engaged, may be within the scope of the Regulations.

 In practice, however, your duties under the legislation can be passed to other parties, such as: